-- 7 When available, do the following: - a In the Default Rate box, enter the standard calculation rate. - b In the Default Max box, enter the calculation maximum. - c In the Max Type list, click the type of maximum for the calculation. - 8 In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account number that you want to debit. - 9 In the Credit Account box, enter the ledger account number that you want to credit. - 10 In the Credit Subaccount box, enter the ledger subaccount number that you want to credit. - a (Optional) If you want to use the employee number as the subsidiary account number, click Use employee# as subaccount. - IMPORTANT: The Credit Account and Credit Subaccount are typically liability accounts.
-You must specify a Credit Account, but a Credit Subaccount is only necessary dependent upon your general ledger setup. - 11 Under Subject to, verify the deductions to which the calculation is subject. - 12 Under Tax Area: - a If the calculation is for a specific state, enter the state abbreviation in the Tax State box. - b If the calculation is for a specific local payroll tax district, click the district number in the Tax Locale list. - 13 Under Reporting: - a To include the calculation on a union report, select the union from the Union list. - b To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - 14 To report the calculation total in box 11, 12, 13, or 14 of the W-2, enter the box number in the W-2 Box field. - 15 To include a special code on the W-2, enter the code in the W-2 Code box. - 16 Select the following payroll calculation check boxes if applicable: - a Use in Paygroup Benefits - b Display on Check - Disposable Earnings - d Default to New Employees - 17 On the File menu, click Save.
+- Default Max.
+Enter the calculation maximum. - Max Type.
+Click the type of maximum for the calculation. - 6.
+Specify the accounts that will be affected by this payroll calculation: - a.
+In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account numbers to debit for each type of expense. - b.
+In the Credit Account box, enter the liability account number to credit. - c.
+In the Credit Subaccount box, enter the ledger subaccount number to credit.

+- 7. Under Subject to, verify the deductions to which the calculation is subject. - 8.
+Under Tax Area: - a.
+If the calculation is for a specific state, enter the state abbreviation in the Tax State box. - b.
+If the calculation is for a specific local payroll tax district, click the district number in the Tax Locale list. - 9.
+Under Reporting: - a.
+To include the calculation on a union report, select the union from the Union list. - b.
+To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - c.
+To report the calculation total in box 11, 12, 13, or 14 on W-2 forms, enter the box number in the W-2 Box field. - d.
+To include a special code on the W-2, enter the code in the W-2 Code box. - 10.
+Select the following check boxes that apply to the payroll calculation: - Use in Paygroup Benefits - Display on Check - Disposable Earnings - Default to New Employees - 11.
+On the File menu, click Save.